dustinpfister/blog_posts/_posts/canvas-scale.md

 layout: post
 categories: canvas
 id: 397
-updated: 2019-11-11 17:48:38
+updated: 2019-11-11 17:50:47
-version: 1.15
+version: 1.16
 ---

-There is the canvas scale in the sense of how much the canvas element is scaled relative to its actual native size.
+There is the [canvas scale](https://devlog.disco.zone/2016/07/22/canvas-scaling/) in the sense of how much the canvas element is scaled relative to its actual native size.
 There is also the [scale context method](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/scale) as well when it comes to scaling objects within the canvas.

 So in canvas a scale could mean a few things as there is the actual canvas matrix size, then the size that the canvas is scale up or down to just like that of an image.
 There is also scaling an object up and down within the canvas matrix also, so the subject can get a little confusing to say the least.
 Still in this post I will be writing about all things canvas scale related and hopefully it will help with some of the confusion.